timeamolnar/tamaslang.github.io/_posts/2015-04-10-contract-driven-rest-api-design.md

 ### The Generated Documentation

-The generated configuration will be in the target/apidoc directory as configured in the pom.xml.
+The generated configuration will be in the target/apidoc directory as configured in the pom.xml.<br/>
+It looks like this:

 ![placeholder]({{ site.url }}/assets/apidoc_example.png "Apidoc example")
 See the full documentation: <a href="{{ site.url }}/assets/apidocs/" target="_target">Book Inventory API</a>